 Feel the burn

 So, what’s chafing like and when might it strike?
-Let’s continue with a cautionary tale: a runner, let’s call him Beau (because that’s what his name is), is running through the countryside when he notices that his nipples are tingling.
+Let’s continue with a cautionary tale: a runner, let’s call him Beau (because that’s what his name is), is running through the countryside, feeling on top of the world sporting his trail running sunglasses and pushing for a PB, when he notices that his nipples are tingling.
 Soon, they feel like someone is holding a flame to them.
 Then he notices blood seeping through his top, roughly where his nipples are.
 Now in considerable pain, he stops, inspects and realises that he has a case of nipple chafe for the record books.
 They are red raw.
 Looking around, he spies a barbwire fence and figures on a salve… of sorts.

 You may not have resorted to cutting out nipple holes in your running top, but the first part of this story will be familiar to many runners and ramblers.
 Plenty of outings have been curtailed earlier and more painfully than planned due to red-raw rubbing injuries.